victorze-vba/Scraping/README.md

 # Scraping web
  Library to extract data from websites

- Librería para facilitar la extracción de datos de internet
+ Librería que facilita extracción de datos de internet

 ## Issues
  If you find an error or want to suggest an improvement [write to me](https://github.com/vba-dev/vba-scraping/issues)